RanLIUaca/MHCpBT/README.md

 We set the non-informative prior distributions as the default settings for users: $\boldsymbol{\gamma}$ and $\boldsymbol{\eta_j}$ are two vector whose entries are all one. $\boldsymbol{\mu_0}$ is a zero vector, and $\boldsymbol{\Sigma_0}$ is a diagonal matrix, $10\boldsymbol{I}$. $\alpha_0$ and $T_0$ are both set to one.

 ## Input
 * data1: an array whose elements are strings representing the peptide sequences.
-Each element of the array must have the same length.
 * Y: a numeric vector representing the binding scores of the peptides in data1.
 The length of Y must be equal to the length of data1.
 * motif_len: an integer representing the length of the binding motif.
 This is a required input.
 Usually, it is 9.
 * dict: a named character vector containing the amino acid letters and their corresponding codes.